alexnathanson/CASE_sensor_network/rpi_zero_sensor/README.md

 Also, each device has a bash script the runs around midnight which pulls the most recent version of the code base from Git.

+### Calibration

+Calibration values for all sensors is found in the calibration.json file.
+Updating this file will update the calibration configuration for all sensors.
+The calibration offset value is applied to the Celsius reading.

 ## Installation

 See <a href='https://github.com/alexnathanson/CASE_sensor_network/blob/main/rpi_zero_sensor/installation.md'>installation doc</a>.